BBArikL/BDBot/README.md

 - TODO
   - Gocomics:
-    - 'Random' and date specific comics.
+    - Date specific comic
   - XKCD / Other sites:
     - Show the alt-text
-    - Do the specific date comic command.
+    - Do the specific date / number comic command.
-    - Improve 'Daily' command.
-    - Improve 'random' command.
     - Go back and see the extract_id_content() method in Web_requests_manager to fix the poor implementation of the link (For Cyanide and Happines).
+EDIT: Deactivated until its ready.
   - Other:
+    - 'Daily' command
     - Optimize Web_requests_manager

 - Anything else to know?